Chaudhary1409/javascript-kendo/README.md

-javascript-introduction
+javascript-kendo
 =======================

-An introduction to javascript for newbies
+An introduction to Kendo UI JavaScript framework